pryv/example-apps-web/customize-assets/README.md

 You can either :
 - modify assets directly in the **"public_html/assets/"** folder of your Open Pryv.io as explained below

-- fork the [Github repositery](https://github.com/pryv/assets-open-pryv.io) containing visual assets for the Open Pryv platform and customize it.
+- fork the [Github repositery](https://github.com/pryv/assets-open-pryv.io) containing visual assets for the Open Pryv.io platform and customize it.
 We strongly recommend you to choose this method for a production environment so that you can benefit from updates of our Javascript library.
 The procedure is explained in the [tutorial](customize-assets/tutorial.md).

 <p align="center">
 <img src="images/customize_pryv.png" alt="customize-pryv" width="350"/>